shemajolivetgislain/Cinemania_Web/README.md

 Have a custom look and feel (style it however you like) It would be nice if the application provides a way to categories movies by their genres.
 In addition to that, a search option would be a really nice option.

-Deploy your app to any deployment platform of your choice. (check resources below) Feel free to add any other features you deem necessary within the time given.